This set of Advanced Energy Management Questions and Answers focuses on “Food Resources”.

 3. Among the following which is not a organic farming?

 d) Green manures

-Explanation: Compost, crop rotation and green manures comes under organic farming in which no chemicals are added to it.
+Explanation: Compost, crop rotation and green manures come under organic farming in which no chemicals are added to it.
 But in chemical fertilizers as the name indicates they use chemicals to raise the crops, so it is not a organic farming.